 Kbd LEDs shows if the keyboard LEDs are turned on.
-This tool does not show the
+This tool shows

 The CPU Power GUI tool found in Curated Apps can be used for more fine-grained control.
-The Power Profile Utility will display
+The Power and Fan tool displays

-Custom for any frequency targets that do not match any of the defined modes.
+Custom for any frequency or governor targets that do not match any of the defined modes.

-This tool senses all attached displays and then configures the pipeline feature for all of them at once.
+The Video Sync Utility can eliminate video tearing when using an Nvidia GPU.
+It detects all attached displays and then configures the Nvidia composition pipeline feature for all of them at once.
 This works even for displays that have different refresh rates, such as 144 Hz for the laptop panel and 30 Hz for an external 4K panel.

 System Settings > Display and Monitor > Compositor > Prevent Tearing (Vsync).
 We usually leave this to